 This is another book by Amy J. L. Baker which helps parents deal with a hostile ex-spouse.
 Find out how to combat the negative messages you're ex is sending your children and learn strategies for coping with many of the different scenarios you may face when parenting with a toxic ex.

 This is the ultimate reference book for parental alienation resources, featuring the studies and perspectives of 32 contributors from legal, clinical, and research fields from 8 different countries.
-The book has over 450 pages of in depth coverage of parental alienation, its effects on parents and children, the need for public awareness, and more.
+The book has over 450 pages of in-depth coverage of parental alienation, its effects on parents and children, the need for public awareness, and more.
 You can download the book by using the link above.
 This book is becoming harder to get, so you might check with your library first if you want to read a physical copy.
 You can also see if it's available on Amazon or Abe books.